 THE SPACE BETWEEN PEOPLE

-Smith has exhibited nationally, including at the LA Art Show and the Black Creativity Exhibition at the Museum of Science and Industry in Chicago, and has been featured in New York Magazine.
+Smith’s work has been exhibited nationally, including the LA Art Show, the Black Creativity Exhibition at the Museum of Science and Industry, Chicago, and has been featured in New York Magazine.
 He is represented by Artifact Projects and is a member of the Los Angeles Art Association.

 A man wearing a black T-shirt with a jazz-themed graphic, beige pants, and glasses sitting on a white stool in an art studio, with a colorful painting behind him depicting figures dancing.